pratik-bongale/secrets-app/README.md

   - Register / Login: you need to register/login to post/submit your secret.
   - You can see all secrets submitted on the home page
   - Each user can submit one secret to the database
-  - Even if you navigate away from the website, you will still be able to come back without the need to login again.

 ## Learnings
 - This project demonstrates how to:
   - Authenticate users using PassportJs